- Can You Eat Garlic While Breastfeeding?

 How to Use Garlic to Increase Breastmilk

-Simply add garlic to your diet in moderate amounts’ stick to one or two cloves of garlic per day.
+Simply add garlic to your diet in moderate amounts.
+Stick to one or two cloves of garlic per day.
 Garlic can also be used to flavour various dishes, like pasta, gravies, seafood, fried veggies, and so on.
 This will help with your lactation while you are in your breastfeeding period.
+The raw form of garlic is preferred.
+Overcooking or frying will kill all the garlic’s goodness.

 Can You Take Garlic Supplements If You Are Nursing?